 After struggling to get out of our wet clothes, attempting to extinguish the stink coming from us with wet wipes and putting on fresh pj’s we laid down and realized that up in these hills we had the perfect cell phone reception….better than our own house.
 And thus we both proceeded to scroll through Instagram until we were ready to go to sleep.
 Ridiculous but true.

-Lessons learned on my first backpacking trip:
+Lessons learned on my beginner backpacking trip:

 - Your sleeping bag and tent take up nearly all of your pack.